elokwashi/Rewaste-Capstone/README.md

 | Muhammad Sayyidin Hawibowo     | A185DSX3097 | Mobile Development | Universitas Islam Indonesia         | <a href="https://www.linkedin.com/in/msayyidinh/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>                            |

 ## Documentation
+## Mobile Development
+We using the [Kotlin programming language](https://kotlinlang.org/) to develop applications, also using [Retrofit](https://square.github.io/retrofit/) to handle all data connection from android to the API.
+Using [Tensor Flow Lite](https://www.tensorflow.org/lite) to implement machine learning model to the application.
+## Machine Learning

+## Cloud Computing